-Being an immigrant has its own challenges and I was curious to know from other immigrants how they were dealing with their finances.
+Being an immigrant has its own challenges, and I was curious to know from other immigrants how they were dealing with their finances.
 I wanted to find out the unique challenges they were facing and how they dealt with them.
-This interview series is an attempt to share the stories of immigrants and how they manage their finances.

-I am very happy to present our first guest for the interview series, the blogger behind Small Budget Retirement.
+I am very happy to present the 1st guest of the interview series, the blogger behind Small Budget Retirement.
 He is the father of 4 kids, a school teacher who is optimizing savings, earnings and investing to reach FI in the next 10 years (2029).

 I had a great time interviewing him.
 I Hope you like this interview as much as I did.

 1. Can you tell us about yourself?
 Please include any details you feel comfortable sharing about how long you’ve been in the US, what you do for a living and your income range.

 I am originally from South America.
 I came to the U.S. in 2001 with intentions of improving my English skills, as I was going into my last year of college, for languages ( English- Spanish- German).

 Didn’t have enough money to afford an airplane ticket.
 Didn’t have any credit cards I could use to hack my ticket either.
 But thanks to a friend working with American Airlines I was able to buy a ticket for barely over $100; which in my country was equivalent to several months of work.